mayasharma2110/Name-the-element/README.md

 ### Incorrect Answer

-Expected - When the user clicks on an incorrect answer I wanted the user to be told they were wrong and given the correct answer in text format.
+Expected - When the user clicks on an incorrect answer, I wanted the user to be told they were wrong and given the correct answer in text format.

 Testing - Tested the feature by selecting a wrong answer and submit.